realgolf/docs/src/data/get-started.md

 ### Registration

-To register you will need to enter three Informations:
+To register you will need to enter four Informations:

 1. Name
 2. Password
 3. Email
+4. Handicap

 #### Name